 Smart glass entering the market

-Emerging glass technologies and glass products providing added value, such as smart glass, are also increasingly entering the market, and the energy-saving potential of smart glass products, for example, is boosting demand for them.
-In 2017, Glaston established the Emerging Technologies unit, which provides consulting and planning services for smart glass and energy glass window production as well as solar energy applications.
+New glass technologies and glass products providing added value, such as smart glass, are also increasingly entering the market, and the energy-saving potential of smart glass products, for example, is boosting demand for them.
+Glaston provides consulting and planning services for smart glass and energy glass window production as well as solar energy applications.

 Unlocking energy efficiency potential: vacuum-insulated glazing for sustainable buildings